kuzzleio/sdk-jvm/doc/1/controllers/auth/check-rights/index.md

 ## Returns

-Returns a boolean telling whether the provided request would have been allowed or not
+Returns a boolean indicating whether the provided request would have been allowed or not

 ## Usage